 When cleaning a wall, it's important to use a gentle touch.
 Scrubbing too hard can damage the paint or wallpaper on the wall.

-Classic Subway Black Peel and Stick Tile for Fireplace Backsplash
+Black Subway Backsplash Peel and Stick Tile for Fireplace Surround

 Additional Tips For Removing Peel and Stick Tiles: